itzmeanjan/lenz/README.md

 which can be invoked in fully console based environments i.e. VM, VPS etc.

-But couldn't find one, may be I needed to try harder.
+But couldn't find one, may be I required to try harder.

 So I decided to write one, with all these above mentioned functionalites.